 - 58.3% of the treatment participants tolerated 1,000 mg (equal to 3 to 4 peanuts) at the exit challenge, compared to 2.3% in the placebo group.
 (In PALISADE, 50.3% on treatment tolerated this level.)

-“Both our qualitative and quantitative research shows how fear, frustration and uncertainty are the hallmarks of living with peanut allergy, negatively affecting the day-to-day lives of both patients and their families,” DunnGalvin, of University College Cork, said in a news release.
+“Both our qualitative and quantitative research shows how fear, frustration and uncertainty are the hallmarks of living with peanut allergy, negatively affecting the day-to-day lives of both patients and their families,” said DunnGalvin, of University College Cork.

-Participants in the PALISADE extension trial, meantime, were surveyed about their quality of life since treatment.
+Aimmune also had new quality of life data on participants in the PALISADE extension trial, who were surveyed about life since treatment.
 The results of these questionnaires show the subjects, aged 4 to 17, reporting significant improvements across all areas of quality of life that were measured.

 “We are encouraged that daily dosing with AR101 in the open-label extension trial resulted in important and clinically meaningful improvements in disease-specific quality-of-life measures in children with peanut allergy,” said Dr. Jonathan Hourihane, an investigator on the PALISADE trial and professor of pediatrics at University College Cork.